eformat/rhoai-cluster-pool/bootstrap/ansible/README.md

-export AWS_ACCESS_KEY_ID=...      # change this (available from the lab instructions page in demo redhat com) export AWS_SECRET_ACCESS_KEY=...  # change this (available from the lab instructions page in demo redhat com) export CLUSTER_NAME=sno           # can be anything, but leave as sno unless you need to change it export BASE_DOMAIN=sandbox3000.opentlc.com    # (available from the lab instructions page in demo redhat com) export PULL_SECRET=~/tmp/pull-secret          # NOTE THIS IS A FILE - download your pull secret here https://console.redhat.com/openshift/downloads#tool-pull-secret export SSH_KEY=$(cat ~/.ssh/id_rsa.pub)       # NOTE THIS IS A FILE export INSTANCE_TYPE=g6.8xlarge   # 24GB L4 Nvidia, 32 vCPUs, 128 GiB of memory and 25 Gibps of bandwidth ~$2 per hour export ROOT_VOLUME_SIZE=400       # can be anything, but leave as is unless you need to change it export OPENSHIFT_VERSION=4.19.11  # change this we will keep this working with the latest GA version export ADMIN_PASSWORD=password    # change this for your admin user export EMAIL=your@email.com       # change this for lets encrypt certs admin email export ANSIBLE_VAULT_SECRET=..    # change this to the ansible secret for vault-sno (available from the lab instructions page in demo redhat com)
+export AWS_ACCESS_KEY_ID=...      # change this (available from the lab instructions page in demo redhat com) export AWS_SECRET_ACCESS_KEY=...  # change this (available from the lab instructions page in demo redhat com) export CLUSTER_NAME=sno           # can be anything, but leave as sno unless you need to change it export BASE_DOMAIN=sandbox3000.opentlc.com     # (available from the lab instructions page in demo redhat com) export PULL_SECRET=~/tmp/pull-secret           # NOTE THIS IS A FILE - download your pull secret here https://console.redhat.com/openshift/downloads#tool-pull-secret export SSH_KEY=$(cat ~/.ssh/id_rsa.pub)        # NOTE THIS IS A FILE export SSH_PUBLIC_KEY=$(cat ~/.ssh/id_rsa.pub) # NOTE THIS IS A FILE export INSTANCE_TYPE=m6i.8xlarge  # hub instance - 32 vCPUs, 128 GiB of memory - can use smaller for less spokes m6i.4xlarge export ROOT_VOLUME_SIZE=300       # can be anything, but leave as is unless you need to change it export OPENSHIFT_VERSION=4.19.11  # change this we will keep this working with the latest GA version export SKIP_SPOT=true             # don't use spot aws instance, use on-demand export ADMIN_PASSWORD=password    # change this for your admin user export EMAIL=your@email.com       # change this for lets encrypt certs admin email export ANSIBLE_VAULT_SECRET=..    # change this to the ansible secret for vault-sno (available from the lab instructions page in demo redhat com)